 Instructions

-- Peel, seed, and cut the butternut squash into 1-inch cubes.
-Place them on the lined baking sheet, drizzle with olive oil (about 1 tbsp), and lightly season with salt and pepper.
+- Prepare the squash: Peel, seed, and cube the butternut squash into 1-inch pieces.
+Spread on the baking sheet, drizzle with 1 tablespoon olive oil, and lightly season with salt and pepper.

-- Wrap the halved shallots and peeled garlic cloves in foil with a drizzle of olive oil and a pinch of salt.
-Place them on the baking sheet.
-Roast everything for 30-40 minutes until the squash is caramelized and tender.
+- Roast the veggies: Wrap the halved shallots and peeled garlic cloves in foil with a drizzle of olive oil and a pinch of salt.
+Place on the baking sheet with the squash and roast for 30–40 minutes, until the squash is tender and caramelized.

-- In a blender, combine the roasted squash, shallots, garlic, 1 teaspoon salt, ½ teaspoon pepper, thyme, parmesan or nutritional yeast (start with 2 tbsp), vegetable broth, coconut milk, Dijon mustard, and balsamic vinegar.
-Blend until creamy.
+- Blend the sauce: Add the roasted squash, shallots, and garlic to a blender with 1 teaspoon salt, ½ teaspoon pepper, thyme, Parmesan or nutritional yeast (2 tablespoons to start), vegetable broth, coconut milk, Dijon mustard, and balsamic vinegar.
+Blend until smooth and creamy.

-- Pour sauce over pasta in the pot, stir, and adjust thickness with reserved pasta water or extra vegetable broth.
-Heat over medium for 2-3 minutes until it is warm.
+- Combine: Pour the sauce over the pasta and stir to coat.
+Adjust thickness with reserved pasta water or broth, then heat over medium for 2–3 minutes until warm.

-- (Optional) Fried Sage Leaves: Heat 1 tablespoon olive oil in a small sauté pan over medium heat.
-Add fresh sage leaves and let them get crispy for about 30 seconds to 1 minute.
-Transfer to a paper towel to rest.
-You can also do this with freshly chopped sage.
+- Optional – Fried sage: Heat 1 tablespoon olive oil in a small pan over medium heat.
+Add fresh sage leaves and fry for 30 seconds to 1 minute, until crispy.
+Transfer to a paper towel.

 Ryan Morris says